Life Isn't All Ha Ha Hee Hee

 Life Isn't All Ha Ha Hee Hee is a three-part BBC television miniseries from 2005, adapted from Meera Syal's 1999 novel of the same name.

 Plot

-Childhood friends Tania (Laila Rouass), Sunita (Meera Syal) and Chila (Ayesha Dharker), now in their thirties, are each at a crossroads in life.
-Sunita, the eldest, used to be 'super swot' until she flunked out of university to marry her psychotherapist sweetheart, Akaash (Sanjeev Bhaskar).
-She now feels trapped by two kids and an unfulfilling job.
-'Gob Almighty' Tania is the ambitious career girl who's left her family and community behind.
-The baby of the gang, Chila, is getting married to Deepak (Ace Bhatti), the man of her dreams.
+Childhood friends Tania, Sunita and Chila, now in their thirties, are each at a crossroads in life.
+Sunita, the eldest, used to be 'super swot' until she flunked out of university to marry her psychotherapist sweetheart, Akaash.
+She now feels trapped by two children and an unfulfilling job.
+'Gob Almighty' Tania is the ambitious career girl who has left her family and community behind.
+The baby of the gang, Chila, is going to marry Deepak, the man of her dreams.
 But he has a catalogue of former girlfriends, including Tania.

 Cast

 Music

 The music was composed by Nick Green and Tristin Norwell.
 The strings were recorded by Chandru.